MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/JAVA/README.md

 12. Write a program to define a class Fraction having data members numerator and denominator.
 Initialize three objects using different constructors and display its fractional value.
 13. Write a program to define a class Item containing code and price.
 Accept this data for five objects using array of objects.
 Display code, price in tabular form and also, display total price of all items

+# ASSIGNMENT  6
+Write a java program to implement the abstraction property.
+2. Write a java program to implement interface.
+3. Write a java program to implement multi level inheritance with the help of interface.
+4. Write a java program to implement the inheritance in interface.
+5. Write a java program to implement multiple inheritance using interface.
+6. Write a java program to implement super keyword in java.
+7. Write a java program to implement super() method without parameter.
+8. Write a java program to implement super() method with parameter.
+9. Create an interface called Player.
+The interface has an abstract method called play() that displays a message describing the meaning of “play” to the class.
+Create classes called Child, Musician, and Actor that all implement Player.
+Create an application that demonstrates the use of the classes(UsePlayer.java
+10. Create an abstract class Accounts with the following details:
+Data Members: (a) Balance (b) accountNumber (c) accountHoldersName (d) address
+Methods: (a) withdrawl()- abstract , (b) deposit()- abstract , (c) display() to show the balance of the account number
+Create a subclass of this class SavingsAccount and add the following details:
+Data Members: (a) rateOfInterest Methods: (a) calculateAount()
+11. Implementation of final keyword before a variable.
+12. Implementation of final keyword before a method.
+13. Implementation of final keyword before a class.
+14. Write a java program to create package.
+15. Write a java program to create a subpackage.
+16. Write a java program to access the methods from package.
+17. Write a java program to access the methods from package & subpackage both.
+18. Write a java program to observe the utility of public access specifier.

+# ASSIGNMENT  7
 # ASSIGNMENT 9

 1. Write a Java program to create an ArrayList, add all the months of a year and print the same.